Boron in California

 The Borax Lake Mine is traditionally California’s most productive mine.
 In 2007, it produced 1,923 tonnes of boron oxide concentrate.
 Boron Mountain Mine was the second most productive mine, producing 803 tonnes of Boron concentrate in 2007.

-In 1999, Borax production reached its peak (Boron concentrates) and the cost of Boron oxide has increased significantly over the years.
+In 1999, Borax production peaked (Boron concentrates), and the cost of Boron oxide has increased significantly over the years.
 Borax lakes have been rediscovered as a potential for high investment and return.

 Companies in California